Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 y(t) = e^{kt}
 {% end %}

+### The equation of freefall with air resistance

-As another example, consider the differential equation of a falling object undergoing drag, where $m$ and $k$ are constants:
+As another example, consider the differential equation of a falling object undergoing drag (such as air resistance), where $m$ and $k$ are constants:

 {% math() %}
 m \frac{dv}{dt} = mg - kv